What is Sleep? It’s when you head to bed to recharge from the day.

 Focusing on optimizing your Readiness means improving what your body is prepared for, regardless of what you’re facing in your life or the status of your health.

-How Is It Measured?
+How Is Readiness Measured?

-Readiness is Oura’s proprietary score from 0-100 which is designed to help you figure out what works for your body on your personal spectrum of wellbeing.
 Higher scores mean your body is ready to face and rebound from greater challenges while lower scores indicate your body needs recovery and support.

 To provide you with the best insights, Readiness prioritizes these elements: